joebew42/joebew42.github.io/_posts/2021-10-23-use-cases-purpose-of-your-code.markdown

 > Have you ever wondered to what extent your code expresses the business rules it supports?

-Among all the things I have learned on the topic of software development, I would put the **use cases** at the very top of my _must-to-learn_ discipline for a software developer, and for the overall sustainability of a codebase in general.
+Among all the things I have learned on the topic of software development, I would put the **use cases** at the very top of my _must-to-learn_ disciplines for a software developer, and for the overall sustainability of a codebase in general.

 Have you ever wondered to what extent your code expresses the business rules it supports?
 Who demanded them and why?
 How easy is it for a person to understand what your code does and where to get their hands on when it comes to changing a business requirement or supporting new ones?
 How difficult is it to understand the domain?
 Does your code speak of technical terms, or terms used by the business experts?